crunchysoul/portfolio-1/README.md

     ![](http://www.glenndimaliwat.com/assets/screenshots/google-pagespeed-insights-mobile.png)

 + HTML Code validation using W3 Validator
 Apparently, font awesome icons were not recognised as valid texts for Heading 4 elements.
-I simply ignored these warnings because I already liked what my icons looked like.
+I simply ignored these warnings because I already liked what my icons looked like and they are already coupled with the load animations I set for them.
 ![](http://www.glenndimaliwat.com/assets/screenshots/w3-validator.png)

 + Page Load Performance testing on public wifi
+One of my objectives was to thoroughly test my website in worst case scenarios.
+As such, I tested my website on the following locations with public wifi.
     - Chadstone Shopping Centre
     - Southern Cross Station
     - Telstra Air Access Points

 + Usability Testing on multiple mobile devices
+Another objective was to test my website in different mobile devices to see the actual outcome and usability.
+As a special consideration for mobile devices, I have made the button sizes just right for touch presses.
+This makes navigation more comfortable for the viewer.
     - Google Chrome Developer Tool
     - Samsung Galaxy Note 4
     - Apple iPhone/iPad Simulator (X-Code)